Skip to main content

 1.)
 Complete Search Committee Training for all Committee Members Confirmed on Recruitment Plan form Submitted with Job Requisition

 2.)
-Establish Proactive Recruitment for Robust, Inclusive Pool of Candidates
+Establish Proactive Recruitment for Robust Pool of Candidates

 3.)
 Utilize Best Practices for Reviewing Candidates Includes Criteria Matrix and Review Matrix